KGConf/open-kg-curriculum/curriculum/modules/What_is_a_Knowledge_Graph/What_is_a_Knowledge_Graph.md

 - Modeling Real-World information:  knowledge graphs are modeled similar to how a human may comprehend a set of information
 - Performing Logical Reasoning:  traversal of vertices between nodes results in  connections from the starting node to the end node and all relationships in between

-Although the focus of a knowledge graph is on relationship within data, the benefits of a knowledge graph includes [1]:
+Although the focus of a knowledge graph is on relationship within data, the benefits of a knowledge graph include [1]:
 - Structured Representation of Data compared to text-based display of information
 - Removing Redundancy:  tabular databases require the use of empty columns and rows to represent new facts about the data
 - Querying for Complex Information:  tabular databases may incorporate multiple statements to join varying tables together to extract a piece of information whereas a knowledge graph can simplify and improve the efficiency of querying.